kingsofcoms/belfort/README.md

 # Belfort
-Introducing Belfort, a binary options automated trading robot.
+Belfort is a Binary Options trading robot platform, written in Python.